stacks-network/stacks-core/integration_tests/README.md

 * [blockstack-profiles](https://github.com/blockstack/blockstack-profiles-py)

 The `get_started.sh` script in the root directory will fetch and install the latest branches of all the required Blockstack packages.
+**If you want to install the latest branches alongside the stable Blockstack packages, you should use a virtual environment.**

-In addition, you must also install the Bitcoin daemon and CLI tool.
+In addition, you must install the Bitcoin daemon and CLI tool.

 Getting Started
 ---------------

 Once all of the required packages are installed (see `get_started.sh`), you can run individual test scenarios.
 Test scenarios are organized as Python modules, which can be imported from `blockstack_integration_tests.scenarios`.
-For example, the following command runs the test that will create a `.test` namespace, preorder and register the name `foo.test`, set its zonefile hash, and then transfer it to a new address (much like what the Onename.com registrar does):
+For example, the following command runs the test that will create a `.test` namespace, preorder and register the name `foo.test`, set its zonefile hash, and create an empty profile for it:

 ```
      $ blockstack-test-scenario blockstack_integration_tests.scenarios.rpc_register